Anbeeld/ACAI/docs/analysis.md

 - trading hub
 - anchorage

-Note: `aai_starbases.500` defines a defensive conversion layout pass, but it is `is_triggered_only` and no event or effect ever fires it.
-It is dormant dead code.
+Note: `aai_starbases.500` defines a defensive conversion layout pass, but it is `is_triggered_only` and no event or effect ever fires it (see dormant pieces, "Starbase defensive conversion").

 ### Why it exists